Obtain information on goods being transported

 You need to know and understand:

-1. Who to obtain the relevant information from on the goods being transported
+3. where to obtain the required information on the goods being transported

-4. The role of the relevant organisations and agencies in moving goods nationally and internationally
+8. the role of relevant organisations and agencies in moving goods nationally and internationally

-8. The consequences of completing incorrect information/documentation on the movement of the goods and their non-compliance
+11. the consequences of providing incorrect or non-compliant information and documentation on the movement of goods

 Scope/range